aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    access the public internet through a NAT gateway or NAT instance, cross-region S3 access is allowed.

 3. Create the AWS Glue Job that performs the direct migration from Glue to the JDBC Hive metastore.
+In the job, use the S3 path for `export_from_datacatalog.py` as the **Script Path**.
+   Use the S3 path for `hive_metastore_migration.py` in **Python library path**.
-Specify the following job parameters as key-value pairs.
-   Note that these parameters are pre-defined in the script.
+   Also specify the following job parameters.
+These parameters are pre-defined in the script.

    - `--mode` should be set to `to-jdbc`, which means the migration is directly to a jdbc Hive Metastore